edenessame/rock-paper-scissors/README.md

 * I changed the colours of the winner and result text depending on the out come, it should be green for a win, red for a loss and blue for a draw, I tested this worked and made sure there was sufficient contrast so that the words were visible.

+* When the user hovers over the buttons they should change colour and the mouse turn to a pointer, so the user can see where they will click, I tested this worked correctly in the browser and it did.

 * I tested opening the site on differect screen sizes using google DevTools and added media queries to adjust and alter certain aspects so that it looks nice on the different screen sizes.

 ### Bugs